Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond

-We thank Christian Schwanenberger for discussions of the CMS data and Giorgio Arcadi for discussions on the 2HDM.
-The work of J.E. was supported by the United Kingdom STFC ST/T000759/1.
+{\bf Acknowledgements}: We thank Christian Schwanenberger for discussions of the CMS data and Giorgio Arcadi for discussions on the 2HDM.
+The work of J.E. was supported by the United Kingdom STFC ST/T000759/1 and the one of A.D. by the grant PID2021-128396NB-I00.